Ice Storm Warning issued for Craighead, Crittenden, Cross, Lee, Mississippi, Phillips by NWS - NewsBreak

 weather.gov

-Wind Chill Advisory issued for Barron, Chippewa, Dunn, Eau Claire, Pepin, Pierce, Polk, Rusk by NWS

-Effective: 2023-02-02 18:00:00 CST Expires: 2023-02-03 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use caution while traveling outside.
-Wear appropriate clothing, a hat, and gloves.
-Target Area: Barron; Chippewa; Dunn; Eau Claire; Pepin; Pierce; Polk; Rusk; St. Croix WIND CHILL ADVISORY REMAINS IN EFFECT FROM 6 PM THIS EVENING TO 9 AM CST FRIDAY * WHAT...Very cold wind chills expected.
-Wind chill valuess as low as 35 degrees below zero. * WHERE...Portions of east central, south central and southeast Minnesota and northwest and west central Wisconsin. * WHEN...From 6 PM this evening to 9 AM CST Friday. * IMPACTS...The cold wind chills could cause frostbite on exposed skin in as little as 15 minutes.

-Wind Chill Warning issued for Eastern Clinton, Eastern Essex, Northern Franklin by NWS
+Snow Squall Warning issued for Clinton, Essex, Franklin, St. Lawrence by NWS

-Effective: 2023-02-03 01:00:00 EST Expires: 2023-02-04 13:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Have a plan for extreme cold conditions.
-Prepare your car for cold weather and ensure your home has sufficient heat.
-During the event, cover exposed skin and wear multiple layers of loose- fitting, light weight, and warm clothing.
-Target Area: Eastern Clinton; Eastern Essex; Northern Franklin; Northern St. Lawrence; Southeastern St. Lawrence; Southern Franklin; Southwestern St. Lawrence; Western Clinton; Western Essex WIND CHILL WARNING REMAINS IN EFFECT FROM 1 AM FRIDAY TO 1 PM EST SATURDAY * WHAT...Dangerously cold wind chills expected.
-Wind chills as low as 30 to 45 below zero, except 40 to 55 below in portions of the eastern Adirondacks of New York and northeastern Vermont. * WHERE...All of northern New York and Vermont. * WHEN...From 1 AM Friday to 1 PM EST Saturday. * IMPACTS...The dangerously cold wind chills could cause frostbite on exposed skin in as little as 10 minutes. * ADDITIONAL DETAILS...The lowest wind chills will occur Friday into early Saturday morning.

-Wind Chill Advisory issued for Carlton, South St. Louis, Central St. Louis, Koochiching by NWS
+Effective: 2023-02-02 21:38:00 EST Expires: 2023-02-02 22:30:00 EST Urgency: Expected Severity: Extreme Certainty: Likely Target Area: Clinton; Essex; Franklin; St. Lawrence The National Weather Service in Burlington has issued a * Snow Squall Warning for Clinton County in northern New York Franklin County in northern New York Southern St. Lawrence County in northern New York Northwestern Essex County in northern New York Grand Isle County in northwestern Vermont Northwestern Franklin County in northwestern Vermont * Until 1030 PM EST. * At 937 PM EST, a dangerous snow squall was located along a line extending from 9 miles northeast of Earlville to near Talcville, moving southeast at 40 mph.
+HAZARD...Intense bursts of heavy snow.
+Gusty winds leading to blowing snow and rapidly falling visibility.
+Wind gusts up to 35 mph.
+SOURCE...Radar and webcams.
+IMPACT...Travel will become difficult and potentially dangerous within minutes.
+This includes the following highways Interstate 87 between mile markers 145 and 175.
+Interstate 89 between mile markers 122 and 129.
+Locations impacted include Saranac Lake, Adirondack Regional Airport, Plattsburgh, Plattsburgh International Airport, Gouverneur, Tupper Lake, Lake Placid, Peru, Beekmantown, Schuyler Falls, Oswegatchie, Chazy, Saranac, Mooers, Moira, Altona, Bangor, Fowler, Parishville and Colton.
+PRECAUTIONARY/PREPAREDNESS ACTIONS Slow Down!
+Rapid changes in visibility and road conditions are expected with this dangerous snow squall.
+Be alert for sudden whiteout conditions.

 Comments / 0